-TO NATICK.-Andrew T. Foss, an Agent of the Mass.
-Anti-Slavery Society, will speak at Natick on Sunday next, (Sept.
-12.) at usual hours of morning and afternoon service.
-137 All persons are invited to attend.
+TATICK.-ANDREW T. Foss, an Agent of the Mass.
+Auti-Slavery Society, will speak at Natick on Sunday next, (Sept.
+12,) at usual hours of morning and afternoon service.
+The All persons are invited to attend.

-PPLYMOUTH COUNTY .- WM.
-WELLS BROWN will hold meeting in Plymouth County as follows: Hanson, (Universalist Church,) Sunday, Sept.
-12.

-"(Read a Drama,) Monday, "13.
-(Read a Drama,) Monday, Tuesday, Wednes'v.
-Thursday, " Hanover, Plymouth, (speak during the day,)Sunday, (read a Drams,) Monday, " (read a Drama.)
-Monday,

-South Abington, (read a Drama.)
-Tuesday,

-West " " Wednes'y

-tend, or to take the care of horses, being used to driv ing coach or team.
-He is of good disposition, ready and willing to do any thing in his power, and anxious
+EFPLYMOUTH COUNTY .- WM.
+WELLS BROWN will hold meeting in Plymouth County as follows:-Hanson, (Universalist Church,) Sunday, Sept.
+12. Monday.
+(Read a Drama,) East Hanson " " South " " Wednes'y, " Hapover, "Thursday Plymouth, (speak during the day,)Sunday, Thursday, " " (read a Drama.)
+Monday, South Abington, (read a Drama.)
+Tuesday, West " " Wednes'y TO THE FRIENDS OF THE FUGITIVE SLAVE.-A young man, who was severely wounded when escaping from slavery, and has now nearly recovered, wants a place in a family or hotel to wait and tend, or to take the care of horses, being used to driving coach or team.
+He is of good disposition, ready and willing to do any thing in his power, and anxious AGNES A NOVEL, BY THE AUTHOR OF 'IDA MAY, of which over 60,000 COPIES have been sold.

-to earn his own living.

-Apply to R. F. WALLCUT, 21 Cornhill, or by letter to FRANCIS JACKSON, Boston, for more par-

-AGNES.
-A NOVEL,

-AUTHOR OF 'IDA MAY.'

-of which over 60,000 COPIES have been sold.

 The above Work will be published Sept.
+11.

-11. One Volume, 12 mo.
+One Volume, 12 mo.
 Price, \$1.25.
 Orders from the trade respectfully solicited.
-PHILLIPS, SAMPSON & CO., Publishers, Boston.
-COTTAGE HOUSE FOR SALE OR EXCHANGE.
-MAY be had at a great bargain, or would be ex-changed for a larger house, a substantially built Cottage House in Greenwood, near schools, and at a Apply to RIPLEY & CO., Printers, 16 Congresstreet, Boston.
-A27 tf HOPEDALE HOME SCHOOL THE next (Fall) Term of this Institution will commence on WEDNESDAY, Sept.
-1, and continue fifteen weeks.
+PHILLIPS, SAMPSON & CO., Publishers, Boston COTTAGE HOUSE FOR SALE OR EXCHANGE.

+MAY be had at a great bargain, or would be ex-changed for a larger house, a substantially built Cottage House in Greenwood, near schools, and at a suitable distance from churches.
+Apply to RIPLEY & CO., Printers, 15 Congress street, Boston.
+HOPEDALE HOME SCHOOL THE next (Fall) Term of this Institution will commence on WEDNESDAY, Sept.
+1, and continue filters weeks.
 Early applications are desired.
-As this School is thoroughly Reformatory and Progressive in its moral characteristics and influences, it must rely mainly upon the friends of Progress and Reform for support; and it is to be hoped that such will cheerfully give it their patronage and encouragement. rent.
+As this School is thoroughly Reformatory and Progressive in its moral characteristics and influences, it must rely mainly upon the friends of Progress and Reform for support; and it is to be hoped that such will cheerfully give it their patronage and encouragement.
 For Circular, containing full information, please address either of the Principals.
 WM.
 S. HAYWOOD, ABBIE S. HAYWOOD, Principals.

 Hopedale, Milford Mass., Aug.
 9, 1858.